Real Life (band)

 Real Life are an Australian new wave and synth-pop band that achieved international chart success with their 1983 singles "Send Me an Angel" and "Catch Me I'm Falling", both of which were taken from their debut studio album, Heartland (1983).
-The band originally consisted of David Sterry (lead vocals and guitar), Richard Zatorski (keyboards and violin), Allan Johnson (bass), and Danny Simcic (drums).
+The band originally consisted of David Sterry (lead vocals and guitar), Richard Zatorski (keyboards and violin), Allan Johnson (bass guitar), and Danny Simcic (drums).
 Steve Williams (keyboards) replaced Zatorski in 1986, and was replaced by George Pappas in 1995 after a long hiatus of band activity.

 History

 1980–1984: Heartland

 In late 1980, Richard Zatorski placed an ad in a Melbourne newspaper as a keyboard player looking for a guitarist with whom to write songs, and David Sterry responded.
 The two formed a writing partnership and began work on the material that would eventually become the first songs by Real Life.
 First using the name The Wires, Sterry and Zatorski started doing gigs accompanied by a primitive drum machine they named Gloria.
 In 1981, the pair decided to recruit more musicians, and through another newspaper ad, they found bassist Allan Johnson and drummer Danny Simcic.
 The group changed their name to avoid confusion with the English band Wire, and became known as A Private Life, which soon gained a loyal following, opening for bands such as INXS, Mi-Sex, The Church, Midnight Oil, and others.
 A band from Sydney called Private Lives threatened legal action over their name, which prompted them to change it once again, this time to Real Life.

 After hearing an early version of "Send Me an Angel", the group's manager, Glenn Wheatley, was so impressed that he formed his own label, Wheatley Records, to release it as a single in early 1983.
 "Send Me an Angel" became a top 10 hit in Australia, and led to Real Life being signed to the Curb Records label (which was distributed by MCA Records at that time) for the world outside of Australia.
 The song went on to top the charts in New Zealand and Germany, and entered the top 30 in the US.
 The second single, "Openhearted", was released in August 1983 and peaked at #72.
 In November 1983, "Catch Me I'm Falling" was released, eventually reaching the top 10 in Australia and Germany, as well as the top 40 in the US.
 The band's debut album, Heartland (produced by Steve Hillage), entered the top 40 in Australia, Germany, New Zealand, and Switzerland, and peaked at #58 in the US.
 "Always" was released in Europe in August 1984 as the album's fourth and final single, followed by the November 1984 release of Master Mix, an EP of remixes that peaked at #74 on the Australian charts.